ajakaja/ajakaja.github.io/_posts/2017-01-10-wizard-school.md

 <!--more-->

 A dilemma: how to post candidly on a blog?
 The way my family dynamics work, I never want to project my personality into the world.
 There's a mysterious pressure -- nobody's fault -- not to stand out, never to dare earn pride, never to be ostentatious.
 To act mature is somehow embarrassing.
 I have to ignore that if I'm going to write using possibly-judgeable turns of phrase, much less profess any beliefs or reveal any passion or do anything vulnerable.
 I wonder if everyone feels this way and ignores it, or if it's pretty unique to us?
 I think the unusual magnitude of it is correlated with growing up with a twin.

-I have to put this aside to get anything done, it seems.
-That's a recent revelation.
+A recent revelation: that I have to put this aside to get anything done.

 #### On Wizardry:

-Very typically millennial, I had a comfortable tech job a while ago, quit it, and am now coasting on savings while ostensibly trying to, like, self-actualize.
-Which hasn't happened, and that's Fine (and I even believe that, most days).
+I had a comfortable tech job a while ago, quit it, and am now coasting on savings while ostensibly trying to, like, self-actualize.
+Very typically millennial.
+Self-actualizing -- whatever that means -- hasn't happened, and that's Fine (and I even believe that, most days).
 My initial plan after quitting was to buckle down for a month and start spitting out brilliant essays.
-I realized recently -- not long after my one-year anniversary of (ahem) dicking around -- that it might be better to do reports 'from the trenches' (these being the trenches of self-study, self-motivation, and self-actualization).
-Just write what I know.
+I realized recently (not long after my one-year anniversary of (ahem) dicking around) that it might be better to do reports 'from the trenches' (these being the trenches of self-study, self-motivation, and self-actualization).
+Just write what you know, that sort of thing.
 If what I have to talk about is going to be useful to someone else, it'll probably be useful without being carefully bundled into persuasive longform.
 For now.

 I imagine, quite vicariously, that the path to self-actualization is something like becoming a wizard (cf your favorite coming-of-age fantasy novel).
 Certain figures worthy of admiration (emulation) -- Richard Feynman and Elon Musk are my go-tos -- are something like wizards, in some modern sense of the word.
 This metaphor is a thrill to overuse.
 Sure, those two showed every sign of magical affinity from a young age, more than I ever did.
 But that just means I'm shooting for the "brooding adult who learns the arts on his own in his basement lab out of dusty old tomes" archetype instead of the "Precocious Chosen One".
 So what if the former narrative is usually how dark wizards come about?